mardybardy/tasks2cal/README.md

 - Fantastical will not recognise tasks that start with numbers.
 For example, a task named '100 Words' will not work but a task named 'Write 100 Words' will.

 - Certain words in your task title such as 'in', 'at', 'on' or 'with' may interfere with Fantastical and BusyCal parsing your task correctly.
-For example 'Write Plug In For Omnifocus' may be interpreted as 'Plug' with 'For Omnifocus' being placed in the location field of your event as the calendar interprets anything after 'in' to represent the location your event.
+For example 'Write Plug In For Omnifocus' may be interpreted as having a title of 'Plug' with 'For Omnifocus' being placed in the location field of your event.
+This is because the calendar interprets anything after 'in' to represent the location of your event.
 For more information, see here: https://github.com/feraleyebrows/tasks2cal/issues/1

 ### Calendar App